ettorezamponi/RAMSES-Reusability/README.md

 1. ### Install Docker

 	Docker Engine is required to launch all the microservices, follow this [link](https://www.docker.com/get-started/) to download and install it if you do not have 	it yet.

+2. ### Launch the socat command

+	Launch the port forwarding command through Socat (or similar) as explained [here](#Troubleshooting-and-Known-Issues).

-2. ### Create the configuration repo
+3. ### Create the configuration repo
 	The next step involves the creation of a GitHub repository (if you don’t have one yet) to be used by the _Managed System Config Server_ as the configuration 	repository.
 You 	can do so by forking [our repository](https://github.com/ettorezamponi/config-server).
 Check that the `application.properties` file does not 	include any load balancer 		weight.
 If so, simply delete those lines and push on your repository.

 	Once you have created your configuration repository, generate a GitHub personal access token to grant the _Managed System_ the permission to push data on your repository.
 You 		can do so by following [this 	guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-   	At this point, enter your configuration repo and access token into the "ready-to-use" [script](/bash_scripts/execute/SETUP_ICSE.sh)'s two initial variables:
+   	At this point, enter your configuration repo and access token into the [bash script](/bash_scripts/execute/SETUP_ICSE.sh) initial variables:

    	```
    	export GITHUB_REPOSITORY_URL = ...
 	export GITHUB_OAUTH = ...

-4. ### Launch the socat command

-	Launch the port forwarding command through Socat (or similar) as explained [here](#Troubleshooting-and-Known-Issues).

-5. ### Launch the script
+4. ### Execute the script

-   	Finally run the bash script to execute the "ready-to-use" system, [SETUP_ICSE.sh](/bash_scripts/execute/SETUP_ICSE.sh).
+   	Finally run the ready-to-use script, [SETUP_ICSE.sh](/bash_scripts/execute/SETUP_ICSE.sh).
    ```
-   sh bash_scripts/execute/SETUP_ICSE.sh
+   sh SETUP_ICSE.sh
    ```

 ## Scenarios